oskarth/netpowder/README.md

 If you wish to see a quick video demonstration, you can do so [here](https://www.youtube.com/watch?v=9NqEpsFeKDg).

-## Getting access

-Currently the number of publicly available satellites is limited.
-This is due to limited resources, as well as the project being in the initial stages in terms of satellite deployment.
-If you wish to try out Netpowder, please email `me@oskarth.com`.

-Once you have access to a satellite, go that satellite's URL and login using the *access code* you have been given.
-You login by typing your *access code* in the *command window* below the *editor*.
-If you see the message "AUTHENTICATED" in the *log*, it means you successfully authenticated.

-If you see the message "UNAUTHENTICATED" followed by the message "DISCONNECTED" it means you entered the wrong code.
-Please refresh the code and try again.
-If you see anything else, such as just the message "DISCONNECTED", please submit a bug report.

 ## Getting started

 So you just got access to a satellite, what do you do now?
 Before starting to